deliteser112/eclipse-platform-releng-buildtools/docs/registrar-faq.md

 Yes, IPv6 addresses are supported.

-**4.9 How many IP adresses can be listed on an in-bailiwick host object?**
+**4.9 How many IP addresses can be listed on an in-bailiwick host object?**

 Ten IP addresses can be listed on an in-bailiwick host object.
 This limit is for both IPv4 and IPv6 addresses combined.